ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 }
 ```

 The JSON is compatible with JavaScript.
 To ensure this, some characters are additionally escaped: the slash `/` is escaped as `\/`; alternative line breaks `U+2028` and `U+2029`, which break some browsers, are escaped as `\uXXXX`.
 ASCII control characters are escaped: backspace, form feed, line feed, carriage return, and horizontal tab are replaced with `\b`, `\f`, `\n`, `\r`, `\t` , as well as the remaining bytes in the 00-1F range using `\uXXXX` sequences.
 Invalid UTF-8 sequences are changed to the replacement character � so the output text will consist of valid UTF-8 sequences.
-For compatibility with JavaScript, Int64 and UInt64 integers are enclosed in double-quotes by default.
+For compatibility with JavaScript, Int64 and UInt64 integers are enclosed in double quotes by default.
 To remove the quotes, you can set the configuration parameter [output_format_json_quote_64bit_integers](/docs/en/operations/settings/settings.md/#output_format_json_quote_64bit_integers) to 0.

 `rows` – The total number of output rows.